Vermont Home Buyers FAQs

 What is a short sale?

 When there is more debt on the property than the asking price, it is called a short sale; the property is “under water.”
 To purchase such a property, you must negotiate with the bank that owns it.
-You might even consider getting financing through that bank.
+You might even consider getting financing through that bank, as long as the bank has many benefits to offer.

 What is a foreclosure?